isabella232/journeys.en/help/using/expression/expressionfields.md

 ```

 In the expression, event fields are referenced with "@" and data source fields are referenced with "#".

 A syntax color is used to visually distinguish events fields (green) from field groups (blue).

 **Default values for field references**

-A default value can be associated to a field name. the syntax is as follows:
+A default value can be associated to a field name.
+The syntax is as follows:

 ```